 A British scientist called Tim Berners-Lee working in CERN (European Council for Nuclear Research) invented the World Wide Web.
 His goal was to share information on the internet using the hypertext system which allowed the transfer of not just text data but also audio and video data as well.
 In 1993, The CERN announced the WWW.
 The key factor was that it was free for everyone to develop and use.
 The increase in the power and flexibility of personal computers and free access to WWW contributed to exponential growth on the internet in the following years.

-In 2005, Hadoop created to handle Big Data.
+In 2005, Hadoop created to handle modern Big Data architecture.
 This was based on an open-source software platform called Nutch.
 Because of its ability to process structured and unstructured data from almost all the digital resources and its flexibility HADOOP was able to process Big Data.

 The internet and the WWW are the founding pillars for the modern Big Data.
 The immense volume of data is being derived from multiple ways such as the billions of websites, sensors, IoT, etc. the process of getting data from websites to use for analysis and other purposes is called Web Scraping.
 PromptCloud Technologies is a pioneer and an industry leader when it comes to web scraping services.